Site map

 Mounting smb

-If your kernel does support cifs, mount using cifs rather then smbfs and add the following mount option;
+If your kernel does support cifs, mount using cifs rather than smbfs and add the following mount option;

 ,iocharset=utf8